Inorganic Chemistry Definition|Examples & Applications

 inroganic chemistry definition

-Table salt (NaCl) used for food
+Table salt (NaCl) is used for food.

-This chemistry is one of the most extensive subjects as it covers many substances approximating to a few thousand.
+This chemistry is one of the most extensive subjects as it covers many substances, approximating to a few thousand.

 Examples of inorganic chemistry include